-In this scenario, the FTSE 100 EWFD rises moderately over the next 6 years.
-So, it is still likely that it will close at or above the level needed for the conditional, stock market linked interest to be generated on the end date.
+In this scenario, the FTSE 100 rises moderately over the next 6 years.
+So, it is still likely that it will close at or above the level needed for the conditional, stock market linked interest to be generated on most or all of the annual interest dates.